 When you first start out, raising money for charity might be overwhelming.
 With so many ways to do it available, determining the best way to achieve things can be difficult.
-Here, we share some tips to help you raise money for charities effectively.
+As well as seeking tips and inspiration from an expert fundraiser like Caitlin Brodie Greenwich, here, we share some tips to help you raise money for charities effectively.

 Speak to the Charity You Are Raising Money For

 While you can raise funds for charities without ever getting in touch with them personally, there can be benefits to doing so.
 If you notify the charity about your fundraiser, you can ask them about any events or promotions that they have coming up in which you could take part.
 For example, if they are holding a fun run, you could use that as a fundraiser.

 Even if the charity does not have anything happening in your region, they may be able to provide guidance or freebies that you can hand out to donors when they donate.
 Enquire about any successful fundraising events that they have held in the past and take any good ideas they share with you.

 You can also speak to other non-profit organizations who raise or give money to philanthropic efforts like The Dwoskin Family Foundation to get some advice.
 The more information that you can gather, the easier it will be to help raise money!

 If the charity for which you are raising donations does not have any scheduled events in your region, try organizing your own.
 A charity fundraising event is a large undertaking, so don’t try to do it by yourself, get the help of everyone interested in your course, and then distribute tasks to them.